- Back to Project Map

 “The Pilot Hill Wind Project is important to Microsoft because it helps solidify our commitment to taking significant action to shape our energy future by developing clean, low-cost sources to meet our energy needs,” said Brian Janous, Director of Energy Strategy for Microsoft.
 “Microsoft is focused on transforming the energy supply chain for cloud services from the power plant to the chip.
 Long term commitments like Pilot Hill help ensure a cleaner grid to supply energy to our datacenters.”

-During the Construction Phase of the project, approximately 175 jobs are expected to be created.
+During the construction phase of the project, approximately 175 jobs were created.